NoStackApp/no-stack/README.md

   mutation's own `refetchQueries`property (see mutation discussion below).
 - `updateUnitAfterCreateAction(instance)` - a higher-order function function for
   updating Apollo cache after creating an instance (see mutation discussion below).
-- `updateUnitAfterUpdateAction(instanceId, fragment)` - a higher-order function
+- `updateUnitInstanceAfterUpdateAction(instanceId, fragment)` - a higher-order function
-  for updating Apollo cache after updating an instance (see mutation discussion below).
+  for updating an instance in Apollo cache after updating an instance (see mutation discussion below).
 - `updateUnitAfterDeleteAction(instanceId)` - a higher-order function for updating
   Apollo cache after deleting an instance (see mutation discussion below).